Chocolate Beet Cake with Maple Cashew Frosting (Vegan)

 1 tsp apple cider vinegar

-1/4-1/2 cup agave syrup (or other liquid sugar) to taste (I used only 1/4 in my first try, but I'd add a bit more next time)
+1/4-1/2 cup agave syrup (or other liquid sugar) to taste (I used only 1/4 in my first try, but I'd add a bit more next time)1 tsp vanilla extract

 1-1/2 cup whole wheat pastry flour1/2 cup cocoa powder (I used raw cacao powder)2 tsp baking powder